tewarid/node-tcp-proxy/README.md

-This code started its public life as a [post](https://delog.wordpress.com/2011/04/08/a-simple-tcp-proxy-in-node-js/) on my blog several years back.

 A simple TCP proxy that may be used to access a service on another network.
 An extensible replacement for socat when used thus

 socat TCP-LISTEN:port1,fork TCP:host:port2